Forgot password

 To use this card, you select one of your Water-type Pokémon.
 Then, you flip a coin until you get tails—for every heads, you can take a Water Energy from the Energy Zone and attach it to the selected Water-type Pokémon.

 Lady Luck willing, this is an exceptional way to bring an Energy-demanding Pokémon into your Active Spot with purpose.
-Additionally, Pokémon like Lapras which deal extra damage for additional Energy being attached to it can benefit from this card significantly.
+Additionally, Pokémon like Lapras, which deal extra damage for additional Energy attached to them, can benefit significantly from this card.

 Moltres ex